valhalla/valhalla-docs/explorer/tutorial.md

 _Tip: Any time you want to start over with your search, click `Show routes` to search within the current map extent._

 1. In the search box, type `2201 Broadway, Oakland` and press Enter.
-The search box has been customized to show only certain parts of matched addresses, so make sure you type that text as suggested to make sure you are choosing the proper location.
   ![Search for an address on the map](/images/mobility-explorer-search-address.png)
 2. Click `Show routes` to see the transit routes near this location.
 The total number of routes is shown on the drop-down list, and similar to BART, the individual route names are there, too.
 You can hover over a route on the map for more information.
   Currently, the routes are being drawn in the same color, but you can style them so they are classified by the mode or the operator.